- Oops!Something went wrong.Please try again later.

 The bout was an amazing amalgamation of heart, skill, courage, conditioning, determination and power.
 Both were beaten severely.
 Both seemed at times on the verge of going out.

-And each time, they'd rally from the brink to gain an advantage.
+And each time, he'd rally from the brink to gain an advantage.

 If you want to make someone an MMA fan, without question, this is the fight to show them.